Biocontainment for facilities handling plant pests

 The Containment Standards for Facilities Handling Plant Pests (CSFHPP) describe the minimum acceptable physical and operational requirements for facilities working with plant pests (other than weeds).
 The CSFHPP do not apply to soil, genetically modified plants, and biological control insects.
 The CSFHPP outline the physical and operational requirements appropriate for the specific pest under consideration.
 It is important to note that while the CSFHPP are primarily intended to address facilities importing plant pests, they also apply to facilities that collect or isolate plant pests within Canada.

-- Questions and answers - Containment standards
+- Containment standards

 The CSFHPP are an integral part of the Canadian Food Inspection Agency's regulatory requirements for importing and handling potentially injurious organisms in Canada.
 These requirements are set out in the following plant protection policy directives: